codefresh-io/docs.codefresh.io/_docs/getting-started/on-demand-environments.md

 %}

 Our sample application is self-contained (it consists of only a single Docker image) so choose *standalone* for the popup menu.
 Codefresh can also launch demo environments for applications that consist of multiple images (e.g. a service image and a database image).
-This capability happens with Codefresh *compositions* which are described in detail in section [On-Demand Environments]({{ site.baseurl }}/docs/on-demand-test-environment/create-composition/).
+This capability happens with Codefresh *compositions* which are described in detail in section [On-Demand Environments]({{site.baseurl}}/docs/on-demand-test-environment/create-composition/).

+Codefresh automatically knows which port should be exposed in the test environment (i.e. which port of the Docker container should be made available for external connections).
+The sample application we are using here is exposing its web interface at port 5000 (but a random port will actually be assigned for external connections).

 Once your application is launched, Codefresh will present the run log.
 You will see the same messages that would appear if you executed the `docker run` command locally.